Avocet Line: A series of false starts

-The Exeter Ship Canal had been built in the sixteenth century to alleviate this problem, but use of the canal was inconvenient and limited to small vessels.
+The Exeter Ship Canal was built in the sixteenth century to allow shipping to reach the city, but use of the canal was inconvenient and limited to small vessels.

-As early as 1825, Exeter merchants held a meeting to discuss the possibility of building a railway connection from Exmouth to the city.
-At this date there were no other railways nearby, and there was no thought of connecting the line to a network.
+The merchants of Exeter held a meeting to discuss the possibility of building a railway connection from Exmouth to the city as early as 1825.
+At this date there were no other railways nearby so there was no thought of connecting the line to a network.
 However the proposal — estimated to cost £50,000 — was discontinued when the Corporation of the City of Exeter agreed to extend the canal southwards to Turf, opposite Topsham, enabling 400 ton vessels to reach the head of the canal by passing a difficult reach of the river channel.

-In 1845 the Railway Mania was at its height, and two similar schemes for an "Exeter Topsham and Exmouth Railway" were publicised in August of that year.
-A few months later the Great Western Railway issued a prospectus for a "Great Western & Exeter, Topsham & Exmouth Junction Railway", and the South Devon Railway also issued a prospectus, proposing to run an atmospheric-powered broad gauge line from the Exminster pumping station, across the canal and crossing the River Exe on a 14-span viaduct to Topsham, and thence to Exmouth.
+In 1845 the Railway Mania was at its height.
+Two similar schemes for an Exeter Topsham and Exmouth Railway were publicised in August of that year.
+A few months later the Great Western Railway issued a prospectus for a Great Western & Exeter, Topsham & Exmouth Junction Railway and the South Devon Railway (SDR) also issued a prospectus, proposing to run an atmospheric-powered broad gauge line from the Exminster pumping station.
+This would have been carried over the canal and crossed the River Exe on a 14-span viaduct to Topsham and then down the east side of the river to Exmouth.

-The financial frenzy subsided and the front-running proposal was to build a standard-gauge line from about the location of the present-day Exeter Central station, following the eastern bank of the river Exe and terminating at Exmouth.
-Joseph Locke was appointed engineer, and parliamentary authorisation was received on 3 July 1846 for the Exeter and Exmouth Railway.
-However the promoters had depended upon the standard-gauge London and South Western Railway (L&SWR) building a line reaching Exeter; their intention was to lease the line to the L&SWR.
-The larger company had been planning a line from Dorchester to Exeter, but at this stage they found that they could not finance the long route and cancelled the project, in effect killing the prospects of the E&E company as the powers expired.
+The Railway Manis subsided and the front-running proposal was to build a standard-gauge line from about the location of the present-day Exeter Central station, following the eastern bank of the river Exe and terminating at Exmouth.
+Joseph Locke was appointed engineer and authorisation was received in the Exeter and Exmouth Railway Act 1846 (9 & 10 Vict. c. cxxix) on 3 July 1846 for the Exeter and Exmouth Railway.
+However the promoters had depended upon the standard-gauge London and South Western Railway (L&SWR) building a line to Exeter with the intention being to lease the line to the L&SWR.
+The larger company had been planning a line from Dorchester to Exeter, but at this stage they found that they could not finance the long route and cancelled the project, in effect killing the prospects of the Exeter and Exmouth company as their powers expired.